cvvergara/pgrouting/doc/dijkstra/pgr_dijkstraNear.rst

 The result shows that station at vertex :math:`11` is the nearest.

 .. index::
-    single: dijkstraNear ; Many to One - Proposed on v3.3
+    single: dijkstraNear - Proposed; Many to One - Proposed on v3.3

 Many to One
 ...............................................................................